Tag

 I get it—the cost and the impatience.
 Adobe Photoshop is the industry standard for a reason, but there are plenty of free Photoshop alternatives out there.
 As a certified Creative Person, I’ve used Photoshop for over 20 years in both my corporate marketing and freelance careers and for personal projects ranging from web graphics to sarcastic t-shirt designs.

-From that experience, and based on hours and hours of sifting through and testing dozens of options, I can confirm these are the best free photo editing apps.
+From that experience, and based on hours and hours of sifting through and testing dozens of options, I can confirm these are the best free AI photo editing apps.

 The 9 best free Photoshop alternatives

-Adobe Express for easy AI features
+for easy AI features

 Canva for maintaining brand consistency across remote teams

-E and X for an authentic Photoshop experience
+Pixlr E and X for an authentic Photoshop experience

 Photopea for using custom Photoshop brushes